-Hitler with Nukes
+Hitler with Nukes?

 It is important to note that Trump is now in absolute control of the Republican Party with all former opponents (including his VP nominee, JD Vance) either assimilated or side-lined.
 40 out of the 44 cabinet members who served under Trump in his first term (include former VP, Mike Pence) have refused to endorse him, but it hardly seems to matter.
 Corporations and billionaires who formerly opposed him are rapidly falling into line as his victory appears increasingly likely following Biden’s stumbling debate performance and the assassination attempt on Trump.

 Biden’s poor performance will also impact on all down ballot races with Republican’s likely to win the House and Senate and many state gubernatorial office in addition to their current control of the Supreme Court and many lower courts.
 The ability and willingness of many states to resist Trump’s Federal decrees will therefore be much reduced.
+This will also enable Republicans to consolidate their power by gerrymandering many constituencies and employing voter suppression tactics (such as fewer polling points leading to long queues in Democrat supporting areas).
+A Republican win, even while Democrats win a plurality of votes is already baked in the cake.

 It looks increasingly likely that Biden will be forced to step down as a candidate in favour of Kamala Harris for health reasons, but will that be enough?
 She has had almost no profile under Biden and is not universally popular in any case.
 I made the comment that incumbent Presidents have rarely failed to win re-election if the US economy is doing well – as it is now.
 If Biden were to step down not just as a candidate but as President as well, the US electorate would have three months to get used to the idea of a Harris Presidency and might warm to the idea if she is seen to perform well.